XBigTK13X/snowstream/README.md

 To develop the mobile app, make sure you have an Android emulator or physical debug connected via adb.

-Then `cd expo` and run `npx expo run:android`.
+Then `cd expo` and run `npx expo start`.
 This will run a local debug version of the app on the Android target.
 This is required due to the use of `libmpv`.

 During first time setup, you may need to create a virtualenv under `web-server` and run `npx yarn install` under the `expo` dir.